Barzahlen/Barzahlen-JTLShop4/readme.md

 # Barzahlen Payment Module (JTL Shop 4)

 ## Deprecation Notice
-This SDK is no longer maintained and should not be used for new projects.
+This module is no longer maintained and should not be used for new projects.
 There may be a newer version with support for our [API v2](https://docs.barzahlen.de/api/v2/) in the future.

 [![Build Status](https://travis-ci.org/Barzahlen/Barzahlen-JTLShop3.svg?branch=master)](https://travis-ci.org/Barzahlen/Barzahlen-JTLShop4)